 This can be illustrated by looking at a simple diagram that shows the relations between output and costs or revenue respectively.
 Though, before we can do this, we need to find out what the relevant marginal cost and marginal revenue curves look like.

-Most firms face increasing marginal costs as output increases.
-This is a result of diminishing marginal products.To give an example, think of a car factory that is currently producing at a low capacity.
+Most firms face increasing marginal cost as output increases.
+This is a result of diminishing marginal products (for more information see how to calculate marginal cost).To give an example, think of a car factory that is currently producing at a low capacity.
 There are only few workers employed and the machines are barely used.
 If the factory increases production, idle capacities can easily be put to use and additional workers can add a lot of value.
 In other words, marginal costs are low and marginal product is high.
 However, if the factory is already running at full capacity, increasing production will be more expensive (e.g. because machines are overused) and additional workers will not add much value (e.g. because they have to wait to use equipment).
 Therefore, when output increases, marginal product diminishes and marginal cost increases.
 As a result, the marginal cost curve will slope upwards.

 As mentioned above, we can visualize the principle of profit maximization in a simple diagram (see below).
 The x-axis represents output quantity (Q), while the y-axis stands for costs and revenue respectively (C and R).